thoughtram/blog/_posts/2015-06-25-styling-angular-2-components.md

 </html>
 {% endhighlight %}

 What's going on there?
 The reason why Angular takes our styles and puts them up there, is because of the **View Encapsulation** that we are using.
-Angular 2 comes with three different view encapsulation types in order to support both, browsers that don't support Shadow DOM, and also the ones that do support it.
+Since Angular 2.x, it comes with three different view encapsulation types in order to support both, browsers that don't support Shadow DOM, and also the ones that do support it.
 The view encapsulations <s>will be explored in another article</s> are covered in [this article](/angular/2015/06/29/shadow-dom-strategies-in-angular2.html), but we have to touch on this though in order to understand why this is happening.

-Angular 2 currently uses the `Emulated View Encapsulation` by default.
+Angular currently uses the `Emulated View Encapsulation` by default.
 Which basically means, there's no usage of any Shadow DOM at all.
 One of the nice features of Shadow DOM is style encapsulation.
 It allows us to scope styles to a specific component without affecting the outer world.

 To take advantage of style encapsulation, styles have to be put into the `shadowRoot` of a component.
 Due to the Shadow DOM strategy that is used, there is no `shadowRoot` to put our styles into.
 That's why Angular writes them into the head.
 But as mentioned, there's another article that explains all three view encapsulations.